Fortunately, the Quiksilver Pro took place on the Gold Coast where I was studying abroad. … Read more

 - Financial aid transfer planning

-- Airport pickup and reception upon arrival and airport transfer at end of semester (provided you are booked on the group flights)
+- Airport pickup and reception upon arrival and airport transfer at end of semester (during the scheduled pickup window)

 - Arrival Welcome packet containing important local contact details and information

 - Gold Coast Farewell Dinner at conclusion of program